vtexdocs/dev-portal-content/docs/guides/Getting-Started/orders-overview.md

 ## Managing orders

 There are several actions a VTEX store can perform on orders.
-In the next sections, you will find the main actions related to a store’s order management routine.
+In the following sections, you will find the main actions related to a store’s order management routine.

 <OverviewCard icon='Cart'>

 ### Placing an order

-The action of placing an order involves both the Orders Management module and the [Checkout](https://developers.vtex.com/vtex-rest-api/docs/checkout-overview), and there are different paths to create orders.
-For more information about order placement, see the links below.
+Placing an order involves the Order Management module and [Checkout](https://developers.vtex.com/vtex-rest-api/docs/checkout-overview).
+There are different paths to create orders.
+For more information about placing orders, see the links below.

 - [Place order](https://developers.vtex.com/docs/api-reference/checkout-api#put-/api/checkout/pub/orders)
 - [Place order from an existing cart](https://developers.vtex.com/vtex-rest-api/reference/placeorderfromexistingorderform)